bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 Overlaying Boston's shoreline with it's moderns landscapes is a great way for people to picture and understand Boston of the past.
 And next time you want to know where the water was - just look at one of these maps.
 You're not the first one to ask!

-> Interested more in the process of landfilling in Boston?
-Read this article by Garrett Nelson: [https://www.wbur.org/news/2021/06/14/8-maps-that-explain-bostons-changing-shoreline](https://www.wbur.org/news/2021/06/14/8-maps-that-explain-bostons-changing-shoreline "https://www.wbur.org/news/2021/06/14/8-maps-that-explain-bostons-changing-shoreline")
+> Interested in more maps that showcase the process of landfill and shoreline change in Boston?
+Here are [8 Maps that explain Boston's changing shoreline ](https://www.wbur.org/news/2021/06/14/8-maps-that-explain-bostons-changing-shoreline)